University Automobile Use Policy

 - Protect the scene so that further damage and/or injuries do not occur;

-Vehicle Accident Reporting
+B) Vehicle Accident Reporting

-Any driver involved in an accident must:
+Any driver involved in an accident with a University vehicle should:

 - Draw a rough diagram of the scene of the accident.
 If possible, take photos;